freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-rails/layouts.md

 A new rail has a single layout at the start of the route, which is all a rail with a constant cross-section needs.
 You add layouts where the cross-section changes: where a guide opens into a two-wire habitrail, where a rail narrows to funnel the ball, or where an extra wire begins.

 ![A layout panel](layout-panel.png)
-<small>A four-wire layout with wire 3 selected.
+<small>A six-wire layout with wire 3 selected.
 Disabled wires draw gray.</small>

 ## How many wires